 Visit our STEAM page

-To keep up to date with announcements regarding The Days After, please visit our STEAM page and follow the game.
+To keep up to date with announcements regarding The Days After, please visit our STEAM page and become a community member to follow the game.

 Oculus Start sent out dev kits this past weekend...and we are excited to share our pics!
 Very grateful, this will definitely help speed up production...and filling the whisky glass won't hurt!

 We had players of all ages try out our demo, and the response was incredible.
 We had so much fun, and feel so motivated to continue our hard work to push forward.